snarkipus/zero2axum/README.md

 wrapping the connection pool twice with Arc.
 This is not the case though: EmailClient has two data fields attached (base_url and sender).
 The first implementation allocates new memory to hold a copy of that data every time an App instance is created, while the second shares it among all App instances.
 That’s why we will be using the second strategy.

 #### NOTE:
-- axum-macros crate with `#[debug_handler]` on the route handler makes [debugging](https://docs.rs/axum-macros/latest/axum_macros/attr.debug_handler.html) A LOT easier
+- `axum-macros` crate with `#[debug_handler]` on the route handler makes [debugging](https://docs.rs/axum-macros/latest/axum_macros/attr.debug_handler.html) A LOT easier

-Ok, so this might be one of the bigger differences I've seen between Actix and Axum ... the sharing of State information.
-Where Actix allows the `app_data` to be passed atomically, Axum requires state to be packaged into a struct of some kind.
+Ok, so this might be one of the bigger differences I've seen between Actix and Axum (so far) ... the sharing of State information.
+Where Actix allows the `app_data` to be passed atomically, Axum requires the state to be packaged into a struct of some kind.

-Regardless, the naive approach of just cloning the entire structure would be "Option 1" ... so we'll have to wrap the EmailClient in an `Arc` by hand
+Regardless, the naive approach of just cloning the entire structure would be "Option 1," ... so we'll have to wrap the EmailClient in an `Arc` by hand

-So, for us ... we can do something like (no idea if this is write - had to derive `clone` on the whole thing which seems like it's not quite right):
+So, for us ... we can do something like this (no idea if this is correct, I had to derive `clone` on the whole thing, which seems like it's not quite right):

 ```rust
 #[derive(Clone)]